 7 Myths About Addiction

-While the research and industry knowledge on addiction treatment and long-term recovery has become a wealth to behold, the general knowledge towards how addiction works, what it really is and how to deal with it remains sorely lacking.
-Thanks to a mixture of societal stigma and media, we tend to have a very one-sided, simplistic view of addicts and their behavior – and that only serves to worsen the issue for us as a society.
+While the research and industry knowledge on addiction treatment and long-term recovery has become a wealth to behold, the general knowledge of what addiction is and how to deal with it remains sorely lacking.
+Thanks to a mixture of societal stigma and media, we have a one-sided, simplistic view of addicts, which worsens the issue for us as a society.

-You don’t have to like or respect drug addicts to understand that it’s important to stay current on addiction science if we’re ever going to beat addiction as a problem in society.
-And one of the best ways to achieving that is by busting a few simple myths.
-While there are a lot of misconceptions floating around out there regarding drug addiction, alcoholism, substance abuse and recovery, here are seven of the most egregious and currently relevant myths that need to be clarified.
+You don’t have to like or respect drug addicts to understand that it’s important to stay current on addiction science if we’re ever going to beat addiction as a societal problem.
+And one of the best ways to achieve that is by busting a few simple myths.
+While there are a lot of misconceptions floating around out there regarding drug addiction, alcoholism, substance abuse, and recovery, here are seven of the most outrageous and currently relevant myths that need to be clarified.